 Ivanete Duarte Fernandes feels it in her bones.
 The 41-year-old school cook lives at the end of the main street in Jocojó Quilombo, a dirt road where you won’t find a soul outside when the sun is at its peak.
 It’s hard to take the heat even indoors, under roofs made of Brasilit tiles, a composite of cement and synthetic fiber.
 The only thing that refreshes Ivanete is her recollection of the esmola religious processions she took part in as a teen.
 During these collective manifestations of faith and solidarity, the foliões from the fellowships visit the homes of the community’s devotees carrying images of saints.
 As they go from house to house, the foliões pray, socialize, sing, and collect donations for the auctions held during the festivals.

-Her image of Our Lady of Sorrow is protected by a sheet of plastic, a sign of Etelvina’s care and devotion to the saint, who gives her hope for better days.
+Her image of Our Lady of Perpetual Help is protected by a sheet of plastic, a sign of Etelvina’s care and devotion to the saint, who gives her hope for better days.
 Photo: Soll/Infoamazonia a SUMAÚMA

 Conversion and resistance where forms of faith meet